Kebably/Craigs-Gourmet-Creations/README.md

-# Craigs-Gourmet-Creations
+Craigs-Gourmet-Creations
-A basic website created for an assignment.
-It's also semi-responsive.
+A basic website created for an assignment in 2015.